sheldarr/etl-xpsave/README.md

 ### Installation

-1. Download etl-xpsave script and put it in the ./legacy folder which is inside the main [ET: Legacy](https://github.com/etlegacy/etlegacy) directory.
+1. Download etl-xpsave and [dkjson](http://dkolf.de/src/dkjson-lua.fsl/home) scripts and put them in the ./legacy folder which is inside the main [ET: Legacy](https://github.com/etlegacy/etlegacy) directory.
-2. Download [dkjson](http://dkolf.de/src/dkjson-lua.fsl/home) script and put it next to etl-xpsave script.
-3. Update lua_modules variable in your server configuration file e.g.
+2. Update lua_modules variable in your server configuration file e.g.

     /set lua_modules "etl-xpsave.lua"

-4. Start your server and enjoy the game :)
+3. Start your server and enjoy the game :)

 ### Available commands